knative/docs/docs/versioned/install/operator/multi-cluster-deployment.md

 Before you deploy Knative to a remote cluster, you must have:

 - Knative Operator v1.22 or later.
 - A hub cluster running Kubernetes v1.35 or later.
-The Operator loads credential plugin binaries through an image volume, a Kubernetes feature that became generally available in v1.35.
+Knative v1.22 supports Kubernetes v1.34 for standard installations, but multi-cluster support uses Kubernetes image volumes to mount credential plugin binaries on the hub.
+That volume type is enabled by default starting in Kubernetes v1.35.
 No other delivery method for credential plugins is supported.
 - The Cluster Inventory API `ClusterProfile` CRD installed on the hub cluster.
 See the installation instructions in the [kubernetes-sigs/cluster-inventory-api](https://github.com/kubernetes-sigs/cluster-inventory-api) repository.
 - Network connectivity from the hub cluster to each spoke cluster's API server.
 If the hub cannot reach a spoke directly, use a reverse tunnel such as the OCM cluster-proxy.
 - A credential plugin that implements the Cluster Inventory API access provider interface.
 The upstream `kubernetes-sigs/cluster-inventory-api` project publishes two plugins:
-    - `registry.k8s.io/cluster-inventory-api/secretreader:v0.1.0` reads a bearer token from a `Secret`'s `data.token` field.
+    - `registry.k8s.io/cluster-inventory-api/secretreader:v0.1.1` reads a bearer token from a `Secret`'s `data.token` field.
-    - `registry.k8s.io/cluster-inventory-api/kubeconfig-secretreader:v0.1.0` reads a complete kubeconfig from a `Secret`.
+    - `registry.k8s.io/cluster-inventory-api/kubeconfig-secretreader:v0.1.1` reads a complete kubeconfig from a `Secret`.

     Pick whichever matches the credential format you intend to use, or use a plugin from another source.
 - RBAC permissions on each spoke cluster that let the credential returned by the plugin create and manage Knative resources.
 See [Spoke RBAC requirements](#spoke-rbac-requirements).